What is a hotel’s biggest source of revenue?

 Strong online visibility through SEO and paid campaigns

-Well-managed room inventory and real-time pricing adjustments can significantly increase revenue, even during low-demand periods.
+Well-managed room inventory and real-time pricing adjustments can significantly increase your hotel revenue, even during low-demand periods.

 Secondary revenue streams: beyond the room